 In my time as Chief Technology Officer at WatchGuard Technologies, a Henry Schein TechCentral partner, I have come across several common misconceptions many SMBs have about the threat landscape and network security.

-Here are 5 things dentists need to know in order to help protect their practice:
+Here are 5 things dentists need to know in order to help protect their patient data and practice:

 1. “Legacy” security protections may no longer be enough to prevent a targeted attack.

 A firewall is usually adequate at protecting against specific types of network traffic you don’t want, but what about threats in necessary web traffic?
 Most dental practices need to allow internet access to websites and services for day-to-day business operations and unfortunately, malicious activity can be found there as well.
 This is why small businesses may need advanced security controls that specifically look for malicious activity in the traffic they do allow, such as web email activity.
 A legacy firewall alone most likely won’t cut it.

 Same goes for antivirus (AV).
 Legacy AV products do provide some value by reactively blocking malware that the security industry is already aware of.
 However, because malware evolves so quickly you also need modern advanced malware detection security services that will proactively identify brand-new malware as well.
 Otherwise, you might miss that new threat.

 In my experience, if small businesses don’t outsource some of their technical services, including security, they often fall behind and become targets for hackers.
 You have to have good security even though it’s not your business to do it.
 The best solution is to partner with a service like Henry Schein TechCentral that can handle the security for you.
 They have the experience to perform a complementary network assessment to identify the layers of security that weren’t needed 10 years ago.